Dlu6/hugamara-portal/README.md

 ### Production Environment Variables (PM2)

 For production on the VM, environment variables are managed via PM2's `ecosystem.config.js` (not .env).
+The backend services are managed by PM2, and Nginx serves the frontend applications and acts as a reverse proxy.

 The `mayday-callcenter-backend` app should include at minimum:

 ```js
 env: {